2104394/CS220-AU-portfolio/index.md

 ## Academic pages/associations/clubs

-in secondary school i was active in the faith part of my school which involved a good amount of responsibilities, some of those included helping in mass with alter serving and representin the school in terms of faith, this meant that i had to be commited and stick to a schedule and was relied upon to turn up during lunch times to help showing dedication
+in secondary school i was active in the faith part of my school which involved a good amount of responsibilities, some of those included helping in mass with alter serving and representing the school in terms of faith, this meant that i had to be committed and stick to a schedule and was relied upon to turn up during lunch times to help showing dedication <br>

-i was also active in the chess club, which whilst less demanding it still was a comittment and shows
+i was also active in the chess club, which whilst less demanding it still was a commitment and shows problem solving skills

 <br>